 The 15th Durham Blackboard Users’ Conference will take place on Tuesday the 6th and Wednesday the 7th of January 2015.

-There will also be some “free” optional pre-conference workshops and user group sessions on Monday the 5th of January 2015 – Make sure you save the dates.
+There will also be some “free” optional pre-conference workshops and user group sessions on Monday the 5th of January 2015 – See this Section for details.
+Make sure you save the dates.

 This year’s conference theme picks up an issue being discussed across campuses this year.
 We first looked at the student learning experience at #durbbu in 2005 when the conference title was “In front of the Blackboard: the learner’s experience“.
 We feel there have been significant developments that merit us re-visiting this topic, and doing so from a slightly different angle.
 It’s also something that members of the Learning Technologies Team here at Durham have been exploring, with a recent “Student-Led” project providing some very candid and perceptive feedback on the local e-learning experience.
 We know that others have been active in this area too, a good example of this is the report Engagement through partnership: students as partners in learning and teaching in higher education that Mick Healey, Abbi Flint and Kathy Harrington have just published via the HEA.